4ms/4ms-dev-env/README.md

 ### 4ms Dev Environment ###

+*This project is for old, legacy 4ms projects (circa < 2020).
+For newer projects, follow the building instructions in those projects' READMEs*

 This uses vagrant to provide a consistant development environment for compiling 4ms source code.

 The [SWN](https://github.com/4ms/SWN) is cloned as an example project.